manuel-koch/mnemonic_shamirs_secret_sharing/README.md

 A single shared secret is of no use, only combination of sufficient number of shared secrets can be used to recover master secret.

-[^Shamirs Secret Sharing]: Wikipedia https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing
+[Shamirs Secret Sharing]: https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing "Wikipedia"
-[^Shamirs Secret Sharing Paper]: Shamirs Original Paper https://groups.csail.mit.edu/cis/crypto/classes/6.857/papers/secret-shamir.pdf
+[Shamirs Secret Sharing Paper]: https://groups.csail.mit.edu/cis/crypto/classes/6.857/papers/secret-shamir.pdf "Shamirs Original Paper"